What We Are Doing:

 Our Editorial Board:

-Anna McMullen is a second-year student originally from Monroe, Louisiana.
+Anna McMullen is a third-year student originally from Monroe, Louisiana.
 Anna graduated from William & Mary’s undergraduate campus with an English and History double-major where she played Varsity golf for the Tribe.
 She split summer 2016 as a Summer Associate at two Louisiana law firms.
 Anna is a member of the William & Mary Bill of Rights Journal, and currently serves as Tournament Director for the Alternative Dispute Resolution Team.
 When she’s not reading really old books, Anna desperately attempts to recreate the tastes of home through Cajun food.

-Lila Friedlander is a first-year law student originally from Arlington, Texas.
+Lila Friedlander is a second-year law student originally from Arlington, Texas.
 She double majored in Economics and Communication Studies at University of North Texas, where she served as president of the school’s vegan club.
 Lila is a volunteer with Revive My Vote, and serves as an Alumni chair for the Election Law Society.
 Her interest in the election process began when she ran for city council at the age of eighteen.
 In her spare time, Lila enjoys drawing and doing pretty much all types of art.